cssanchit/ImageNet-LC/README.md

 This repository points to the official implementation for our paper:

-**ImageNet-LC: Assessing Robustness under Localized Corruptions**
+**ImageNet-LC: Assessing Robustness under Localized Corruptions**  ICPR 2026
-ICPR CO 2026

 ImageNet-LC is an object-centric robustness benchmark for ImageNet.
 Instead of applying corruptions globally to the full image, ImageNet-LC localizes the